Turning Everyday Writing Into Headline Content

 You are NOT tied in to me in any way by using this offer (apart from the obvious practicalities).
 You can switch to another host at any time if you want to, drop your blog, sell your domain or whatever you want.

 You must supply an active contact email address.
-You agree to be added to my MailChimp distribution list for server news (no spam, honest).
+I will add you to (and you must remain subscribed to) my MailChimp “hosted people” list, which I use to send out occasional news (when there’s a security update to WP, for example).
+I don’t spam.
 If you become uncontactable at any time, I will shut your site down without a second thought.